|Services||Website Builder & eCommerce Platform|

-A big advertising point for Squarespace is their eCommerce functionality.
+A big advertising point for Squarespace is its eCommerce functionality.
 You can sell products from your Squarespace website without switching platforms or any special development.

-eCommerce is a nice bit of functionality, but I’d hate to call what Squarespace offers the full-fledged eCommerce store capabilities that online store platforms such as Shopify or Bigcommerce have.
-Squarespace has lots of great ecommerce features, especially on their advanced commerce plan.
+eCommerce is a nice bit of functionality, but I’d hate to call what Squarespace offers the full-fledged eCommerce store capabilities that online store platforms such as Shopify or BigCommerce have.
+Squarespace has lots of great eCommerce features, especially on its advanced commerce plan.
 They now allow unlimited products – even on their basic commerce plan.
-But feature to feature, Squarespace ecommerce pricing just doesn’t line up with major ecommerce competitors.
+But feature to feature, Squarespace eCommerce pricing just doesn’t line up with major eCommerce competitors.

 It’s not so great for websites that are eCommerce-first.
 The functionality is there.
 It’s great.